GE

 • 4,000+ funds and ETFs across dozens of markets, sectors, and asset classes

-• UK and international shares across 24 stock exchanges including the US, Japan, and Canada
+• UK and international shares across 24 stock exchanges including the US, Japan, Canada, and major European markets

-• Bonds and gilts — both corporate bonds and UK government gilts
+• Bonds and gilts — corporate bonds and UK government gilts

 • Investment trusts — listed closed-ended funds